jamcalli/ABB-Discord-Bot/README.md

 This discord bot serves a very niche function: to interactively scrape audiobooks from AudioBook Bay from within discord.

 To utilize this bot you need:
-  1. To serve audiobooks to your Plex users
+  1. To serve audiobooks via Plex
   2. Use Qbitorrent to handle your downloads (I specifically use rdt-client with Debrid)
   3. Use Discord

 ## 🏁 Install

-  1. mkdir /WHEREVER/YOU/WANT/
+  1. Create a directory of your choice (e.g. ./abb-discord-bot) to hold the docker-compose.yml and .env files
   2. cd /WHEREVER/YOU/WANT/
   3. nano docker-compose.yml
   4. paste in the docker compose found below